jtovarro/quay-acs-demo/README.md

 ```

 The standard pattern for configuring unmanaged components is:
-  1) Create a config.yaml configuration file with the appropriate settings
+  1) Create a config.yaml configuration file with the appropriate settings.
 ```
 mkdir ~/quay-demo
 cd ~/quay-demo